Allison Holker

-Allison Renae Holker (born February 6, 1988) is an American dancer, choreographer, and actress.
+Allison Renae Holker (born February 6, 1988) is an American dancer.
 Holker has worked in film, television, and concert tours.
 She is known for appearances on the television dance competition So You Think You Can Dance, where she was a contestant in season 2 and as an All-Star in seasons 7–11 and 14.

 Early life and education

 Holker was born in Anoka County, Minnesota, grew up in Orem, Utah, and graduated from Timpanogos High School in June 2006.
 She began her dance training at the age of nine when she enrolled as a student at The Dance Club in Orem.
 While she was in Orem she began to specialize in contemporary, tap, ballet, and jazz.
 She performed in the opening and closing ceremonies of the 2002 Winter Olympics.
 She has won dance titles including her first national competition in Co DANCE in 2004 and as the National Senior Outstanding Dancer at the New York City Dance Alliance in 2005.